usdot-fhwa-stol/its-telematics/telematic_system/telematic_apps/mobile_app/README.md

 ## Overview

-The CAV Telematics Mobile Application provides mobile access to the telematics system, allowing users to manage events, monitor topics, view dashboards, and administer users on Android devices.
+The CAV Telematics Mobile Application provides mobile access to the telematics system, allowing users to manage events and topics, and view dashboards on Android devices.

 ## Features